andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 To a Norwegain this is just home.

 <h4 class="article-subheader">What Do You Mean You Don't Know About Cape Hatteras??</h4>
-"I'm sorry farfar Bj&oslash;rn, I only moved last summer."
+"I'm sorry farfar Bj&oslash;rn, I only moved there last summer."

 "It's Cape Hatteras!
 You live in North Carolina and don't know about Cape Hatteras?
 It's where you enter the Albemarle Sound before The Great Dismal